-So one thing to remember here is that in the tide charts you'll find, most will be broken down into location.
+So one thing to remember here is that in the tide charts you'll find, most will be broken down into locations.
 You might find the exact location you'll be fishing, but you might only find one that is relatively close.
 So you'll have to make adjustments based on your location.

-If you get a High Tide reading for a major pass and will be fishing an adjacent bay, you'll know that high tide will come later back in the bay because that "slow moving wave" will take time to travel back to where you'll be fishing.
+If you get a High Tide reading for a major pass and will be fishing an adjacent bay, you'll know that high tide will come later back in the bay because that "slow-moving wave" will take time to travel back to where you'll be fishing.

 A lot of Tide Charts will give you adjustment times based on popular areas to fish.
-These come in handy, but you might also have to make a judgement call.
+These come in handy, but you might also have to make a judgment call.
 And if you fish the area enough you'll learn what adjustments to make.

 Tides Not the Only Thing Moving Water

 Tides do not occur in a vacuum, meaning they aren't the only force moving water.
-Wind plays a major role in moving water as well, and can strengthen or weaken a tide depending on how it's been blowing.
+Wind plays a major role in moving water as well and can strengthen or weaken a tide depending on how it's been blowing.
 That's why it's a good idea to look at the weather report for the day you'll be fishing along with the tide charts.

 Highs and Lows are Just the Beginning of the Story

 High and Low Tide readings from the paper or from another source only tell the beginning of the story.
 You can't base your trip on this information alone.
-This is what you need to know: For the location you'll be fishing, how much movement will there be between the high and low and when will the greatest velocity occur?
+This is what you need to know: For the location, you'll be fishing, how much movement will there be between the high and low and when will the greatest velocity occur?